Who Pays for a Home Warranty Plan and How Does One Work?

 - Water heater

 - Telephone wiring

-Because the coverage for a home warranty plan can vary from state to state and from policy to policy, ask to see a sample copy of a policy before you commit.
-You will find some homeowners swear by a home warranty plan and others loathe them.
+The coverage for a home warranty plan can vary from state to state and from policy to policy, so ask to see a sample copy of a policy before you commit.
+Some homeowners swear by home warranty plans and others loathe them.